WenjuZhao/WenjuZhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Wenju Zhao is a fourth year PhD candidate in the School of Computer Science and Technology at Huazhong University of Science and Technology, advised by <a href="http://faculty.hust.edu.cn/xfliao/zh_CN/index.htm" target="_blank">Prof. Xiaofei Liao</a>.
+He conducts his research within the Key Laboratory of Services Computing Technology and System, Ministry of Education (CGCL), and is jointly co advised by <a href="http://faculty.hust.edu.cn/xfliao/zh_CN/index.htm" target="_blank">Dr. Pengcheng Yao</a> and <a href="http://faculty.hust.edu.cn/xfliao/zh_CN/index.htm" target="_blank">Prof. Jianhui Yue</a> from Michigan Technological University.
+Prior to his PhD, he received his Bachelor degree in Data Science and Big Data Technology from Wuhan University of Technology (2018–2022).

-He is also affiliated with the Key Laboratory of Services Computing Technology and System, Ministry of Education (<a href="https://grid.hust.edu.cn/index.htm" target="_blank">CGCL</a>).
-His research centers on efficient AI acceleration, focusing on co designed algorithms and hardware architectures for Large Language Models (LLMs) and Graph Neural Networks (GNNs).
+His research focuses on efficient AI acceleration, particularly on the co design of algorithms and hardware for Large Language Models (LLMs) and Graph Neural Networks (GNNs).
+He also works on model compression techniques such as quantization and pruning, which complement his system level designs by reducing computational and memory demands.
+Overall, his work aims to develop more efficient architectural support for modern AI inference workloads.